 3. Arunachal Pradesh

-Literally translating into the “land of dawn-lit mountains”, Arunachal Pradesh is the lesser known gem which is yet to be explored to the fullest on an epic north east trip.
-Located in the northeastern-most extreme of India, Arunachal Pradesh also happens to be the largest state of all seven sisters which is truly blessed naturally.
+Literally translating into the “land of dawn-lit mountains”, Arunachal Pradesh is the lesser known North East states which is yet to be explored to the fullest on an epic 5 days trip to North East India.
+Located in the North Eastern-most extreme of India, Arunachal Pradesh also happens to be the largest state of all seven sisters which is truly blessed naturally.
 While it may not be as famous as the other sisters, it is definitely worth a visit at least once in your life.

 Capital City: Itanagar